 - we receive a nomination from a local authority or referring partner;

-- you complete various forms, and contracts (such as application forms, tenancy agreements, etc);
+- you complete various forms, and contracts (such as application forms, tenancy agreements, employment support programmes etc.);

 - you apply to become a customer; we obtain information to determine your housing needs and in order to help us assess your application we may take up references from other housing providers/private landlords, your mortgage lender (if you own/have owned your own home), the Police, the Probation Service, support workers, social workers, mental health workers and credit reference agencies;